Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Step 17.
 Publish a Cloudflare Worker

-When the 100,000 invocation limit is exhausted, an error will be returned to the web browser.
-The good news is that you can make multiple routes for a Worker.
+When the 100,000 invocation limit is reached, an error will be returned to the web browser.
+The good news: you can define multiple routes for a Worker.
 For example,

 https://innisfailapartments.com/pixel/*

 can be a route.
-Let’s let S3 serve 404s and real pages, and the Worker be invoked deliberately.
-Here is a production Worker that doesn’t do much except to exist:
+Let S3 serve 404s and real pages, and invoke the Worker only when needed.
+Here’s a production Worker that doesn’t do much—except exist:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 63 64 65 66 67 | /** * Innisfailapartments.com Worker * Eric Draken, 2022 */ export default { async fetch(request) { // TODO: Use a secret or a key-value in Cloudflare const host = "innisfailapartments.com" const notFound = async () => { return Response.redirect(`https://${host}/not-found/`, 302); }; // Convenience function const pathBeginsWith = (url, pathStart) => { if (typeof url !== 'object') throw new Error("Not a URL"); if (typeof pathStart !== 'string') throw new Error("Not a string"); return url.pathname.startsWith(pathStart); }; try { const url = new URL(request.url.toLowerCase()); const ua = request.headers.get("user-agent") || ""; // Debugging // console.log(`UA: ${ua}`); // console.log(`Country: ${request.cf.country}`); // console.log(`Host: ${request.headers.get("host")}`); /*** Always have a trailing slash ***/ if (!url.pathname.endsWith("/") && !url.pathname.includes(".")) { url.pathname = url.pathname + "/"; return Response.redirect(url.toString(), 302); } /*** Block bad bots ***/ if (ua.match(/baiduspider/g, 'i')) return notFound(); /*** Rewrites ***/ switch (request.method.toUpperCase()) { case "GET": case "HEAD": // Sample of redirects if (pathBeginsWith(url, '/go-home/')) { url.pathname = "/"; url.host = host return Response.redirect(url.toString(), 302); } // By default, every method is 404d to confuse bots and scrapers default: { return notFound(); } } } catch (e) { console.error(e); return new Response(`Server trouble: ${e.message}\n`, { status: 500, statusText: "Internal Server Error" }); } }, }; |